inJeans/CarND-Behavioral-Cloning-P3/writeup_template.md

 ```
 That of course assumes you have first activated the `carnd-term1` virtual environment.

 By default the training script will look for a `.npy` file which contains the preprocessed images.
 If the file exists it will be loaded in to memory for training (`NEED TO PUT INFO ABOUT RELEVANT FLAGS HERE`).
 This approach is much quicker but requires a significant amount of system memory to be able to be executed successfully.
 If the file is not found we default to using the online image generator which will instead stream the images from disk.
-I found this training approach to be a bit slower as the CPU was anable to feed my GPU fast enough to optimise efficiency on the device.
+I found this training approach to be a bit slower as the CPU was unable to feed my GPU fast enough to optimise efficiency on the device.
 In any case both options are available and should produce similiar* results.

 ***NOTE**: The online and preprocessing techniques will produce slightly different results as the online approach randomly applies augmentations at runtime.
 This means that the training algorithm is far less likely to see the same training batches as it cycles through each epoch.
 The preprocessing technique, however, processes images once and will use the same data for the entire training cycle.